madebyaris/dawet/README.md

 ## Homebrew

-Whisky is on homebrew!
+Dawet is on homebrew!
 Install with
-`brew install --cask whisky`.
+`brew install --cask dawet`.

 ## My game isn't working!